 Web hosting services are the foundation on which all websites are built.
-No matter whether you're Google, a medium-sized business or a local florist, if you want an online presence then you're going to need web hosting of some kind - and that's where this guide comes in handy.
+No matter whether you're Google, a medium-sized business or a local florist, if you want an online presence then you're going to want the best web hosting for your needs - and that's where this guide comes in handy.

 In short, you've come to the best resource on the web for choosing the best web hosting service.
 We have you covered with impartial recommendations and expert advice for cheap hosting, shared hosting, website builders and WordPress hosting providers.

-Web hosting: 5 must-know tips before you get started
+Web hosting: our must-know tips before you get started

-We reviewed (and re-reviewed) more than 100 web hosting providers - free and paid - and believe that these are the five most important things to remember:
+We reviewed (and re-reviewed) more than 100 web hosting providers - free and paid - so know what makes the best website hosts.
+From our experience, we believe that these are the five most important things to remember when selecting yours:

 For more hints and tips, you can scroll towards the bottom of this page for a full web hosting FAQ.